Superintendent Leadership Team

-Ema Jáuregui began her career teaching in a K-8 school.
-She continued her teaching experience as a middle school teacher at Estrella Middle School.
-She entered school administration as the assistant principal of a preschool.
-Then she served as an assistant principal in a K-5, K-8, and a middle school for 6 years.
-She spent 6 years as the principal of our school John F. Long Elementary.
-Ema Jáuregui joined the Educational Services department in 2016 and served as the director of STEM/PLC and the Assistant Superintendent for Educational Services.
+Ema Jáuregui, Deputy Superintendent for Educational and Family Services, started her career as a K-8 school teacher.
+She later became a middle school teacher at Estrella Middle School, and then transitioned to school administration as an assistant principal of a preschool.
+Over the course of six years, she worked as an assistant principal in K-5, K-8, and middle schools.
+Following that, she dedicated six years as the principal of John F. Long Elementary, our school.
+In 2016, Ema Jáuregui joined the Educational Services department, where she served as the director of STEM/PLC and then as the Assistant Superintendent for Educational Services.

 Dr. Heather Cruz